At a glance

-Over the last few years the development of PEFC forests has stagnated at a high level.
-Since 2006, the value has been slightly below 70 %.
+Over the last years the development of PEFC forests has stagnated at a high level.
+From 2006 to 2019, the value was slightly below 70 % but increased to about 74 % in 2020 and to 79.2 % in 2021.
+The sharp increase is mainly a result from the linking of the forest premium of the federal government’s Corona economic stimulus programme to certification.
 The proportion of FSC certified areas has developed very positively over the last few years at a low level.
-The reason for this is the certification of extensive areas by the regional State Forestry departments in recent years, particularly in Rhineland-Palatinate and Hesse.
+Responsible for this is the certification of extensive areas by the regional State Forestry departments in recent years, particularly in Rhineland-Palatinate and Hesse.

 In the 2007 German National Biodiversity Strategy, the Federal Government set the target of increasing the proportion of areas certified according to ‘high-quality environmental standards’ to 80 % by 2010 (BMU 2007).
 This is mainly based on the PEFC and FSC standards.
 However, it can currently not be ascertained how far the forestry is from this target, as some woodland areas (mainly state forests) are certified under both systems.
 One thing is clear, however: the Federal Government should continue to promote sustainable forestry.